luciodale/fork/README.md

 #### Little Vlad note:

-To perform `password` and `confirm-password` validation I recommend using the helper `vlad/equals-value`, as this really simplies your logic.
+To perform `password` and `confirm-password` validation I recommend using the helper `vlad/equals-value`, as this really simplifies your logic.
 Briefly, you can define your validation like the following snippet:

 ```clojure
 (def form-validation